Tropicalista/pdf-embed/readme.txt

 Yes you will need a free Adobe PDF Embed API.

 == Changelog ==

+= 0.2.3 =
+* Better handling of save api key
+* Added input on placeholder
+* Added light mode to buttons

 = 0.2.2 =
 * Added comment to function